slimbootloader/documentation/source/developer-guides/debugging-with-udk.rst

 **Step 4 - Power on TARGET platform**

 * Windows
-  - Power on TARGET platfrom, the connection of HOST and TARGET will be established immediately.
+  - Power on TARGET platform, the connection of HOST and TARGET will be established immediately.

 * Linux